FAenX/mpesa-tscwrapper/README.md

 Wrapper for Mpesa Daraja Api using typescript

 It is still being developed,
-I currently only does lipa na mpesa for sandbox.
+It currently only does lipa na mpesa for sandbox applications.

-just a heads up
+Just a heads up !!